 This leads to the point of this blog, why I want a pitch decks before a meeting in the fundraising process

 I have been debating and analyzing the ‘end-to-end’ process of investing in companies, to not only make better decisions and offer a better experience to founders (e.g. How to respond faster), but to be more efficient and effective in the use of time.

-Charles Hudson over at SoftTech just they about why he doesn’t generally look at decks before meeting, and whilst there are valid opinions, which I agree with, my view results in the opposite position.
+Charles Hudson over at SoftTech talks about why he doesn’t generally look at decks before meeting, and whilst there are valid opinions, which I agree with, my view results in the opposite position.